maximilionus/freetype-envision/README.md

 [here](https://drive.google.com/drive/folders/1gPoAsNOPaaACBdEX2YEvlK0cw5miBfOd?usp=sharing).

 ### What this project does
-- Modify all calls to FreeType library through publicly documented environmental variables.
+- Modify all calls to the FreeType library through publicly documented environmental variables.
-- Improve visibility of medium and small-sized fonts by utilizing the disabled by default 'stem-darkening' feature.
+- Improve the visibility of medium and small-sized fonts by utilizing the disabled by default 'stem-darkening' feature.
-- Enforce the font rendering to use the grayscale antialiasing, even if environment prefers subpixel *(Explained below)*.
+- Enforce the font rendering to use grayscale antialiasing, even if the environment prefers subpixel *(Explained below)*.

 ### What this project does not